lucabaldini/ipose/docs/opts.rst

-One of the basic ideas behind the global structure of the package is to have a single `ipose` application that execute all the necessary tasks by a suitable command-dispatch mechanism (implemented through `argparse` sub-parser) and, at the same time, a python module that allows to call the same tasks from within Python, in a programmatic fashion, through the exact same interface---only this time through keyword arguments.
+One of the basic ideas behind the global structure of the package is to have a single `ipose` application that execute all the necessary tasks by a suitable command-dispatch mechanism (implemented through `argparse` sub-parsers) and, at the same time, a python module that allows to call the same tasks from within Python, in a programmatic fashion, through the exact same interface---only this time through keyword arguments.